 “Magic, sorcery, what’s the difference anyway?”

 “One is natural, limited, and attuned to the user's own self.
 The other is this nonsensical thing that does whatever you think it should do using whatever method is necessary.
 Very different, right?”

 The machine Annabeth was working on came to life under the tanned girl’s explanation, even if the person she was explaining to wasn’t paying attention.

 “Magic is magic.
-Find the rule, draw the circle, pay the price, and ignite the spell.
-Havin' innate spells or not won’t change the process…”
+Find the rule, draw the circle, pay the price, ignite the spell.
+Havin' innate spells or not ain't changin' the process…”

 While she was saying so though, the tattoos on one of the red-haired girl’s hands started to glow.
 And as if taking said glow as a cue, rhythmical beepings started to leave the machine.